-In February and March I traveled around the globe for the second time.
-The first was on the ship University of the Seven Seas (now Semester at Sea), a trip of 4+ months.
-This time is was less than one month:
+In February and March I traveled completely around the globe for the second time.
+The first was on the ship University of the Seven Seas (now called The Semester at Sea), a trip of 4 months.
+This trip is packed into one precious month.

-Above is a short video clip, taken by my friend Lhamo Pemba, of one of the riders.
+Above is a short video clip of one of the riders.
 The eagles are trained as babies and after 7 years returned to the wild with gratitude of the hunter.

 To see more, on a YouTube video CLICK HERE: Equestrian Statue